allx-g/rock-paper-scissors/README.md

 Rules
 --------

+- The players are you and the computer.
 - The game is "best of 5".
 Once a player reaches 3, the game wins and that player wins the whole game.

 Where can I play this?